lzfelix/random_ensembles/README.md

 ## 1. Training models with default hyperparameters

 1. Run `experiments/runner.py`.
 The `-h` flag shows instructions on how to run experiments.
     It's important to save all output logs for results extraction.
-Such step can be achieved with `python runner.py mnist -n_epochs 1 > experiment_1.txt 2>&1 &`, for instance;
+For instance, it's possible to run MNIST network training and save its logs with `python runner.py mnist -n_epochs 3 > ../logs/results/mnist/default/run_1 2>&1 &`;
-2. Move all experiment logs to a single folder, for instance `../results/cifar100/default/`;
+2. Such a procedure must be repeated 15 times to compute the statistical tests from the paper;
-3. Then run the parsing script to extract test accuracy, test lost and training time from multiple experiments with `python parser/parse_baseline_output_logs.py results/cifar100/default/`.
+3. Next, move all logs to a single folder, in step 1 that is already done, so all logs are stored in `../logs/results/mnist/`, so we can compute average test accuracy, test loss and training time with `python parser/parse_baseline_output_logs.py results/mnist/default/`.